Coconut milk: Horticulture

 In 1943, it was discovered that coconut milk could actively encourage plant growth.
 Although there are many factors that attribute coconut milk to plant growth, the main cause is the existence of a cytokinin known as zeatin found in coconut milk.
 While the zeatin in coconut milk speeds up plant growth in general, it does not speed up growth in certain plants such as radishes.
-However, when 10% coconut milk is added to the substrate in which wheat is grown, substantial improvements have been noted.
+However, when 10% coconut milk is added to the substrate on which wheat is grown, substantial improvements have been noted.

 Commerce

 Coconuts are widely produced in tropical climates and exported globally as canned products, most frequently to North America and Europe.